Kansas vs. Marquette College Basketball Predictions & Picks - November 21

 Kansas vs. Marquette Predictions & Picks: Spread, Total - November 21

-Tuesday's contest between the Kansas Jayhawks (4-0) and Marquette Golden Eagles (4-0) going head to head at SimpliFi Arena at Stan Sheriff Center has a projected final score of 79-77 (according to our computer prediction) in favor of Kansas, so expect a tight matchup.
-The game will begin at 10:30 PM ET on November 21.
+Tuesday's game features the Kansas Jayhawks (4-0) and the Marquette Golden Eagles (4-0) matching up at SimpliFi Arena at Stan Sheriff Center in what should be a tight matchup, with a projected 79-77 win for Kansas according to our computer prediction.
+Game time is at 10:30 PM ET on November 21.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!